irmen/Pyro4/docs/source/tipstricks.rst

 Pyro via HTTP and JSON
 ======================

+.. sidebar:: advanced topic

+    This is an advanced/low-level Pyro topic.

 Pyro provides a HTTP gateway server that translates HTTP requests into Pyro calls.
 It responds with JSON messages.
 This allows clients (including web browsers) to use a simple http interface to call Pyro objects.
 Pyro's JSON serialization format is used so the gateway simply passes the JSON response messages back to the caller.